The Best Time To See The Great Migration In Tanzania

 The Great Migration’s Four Seasons

-The Great Migration can be summarized as having four distinct seasons.
-During each season, the herd will be located in a different part of the Serengeti.
-This can influence your choice of Serengeti tour packages.
+Wildebeest grazing on golden plains in AfricaThe Great Migration can be summarized as having four distinct seasons.
+During each season, the herd can be found in a different part of the Serengeti.
+This will influence your choice of Serengeti tour packages.
 To learn more about where the herd will be during each season, keep reading!
 We have the information you need to schedule the best time to see the Great Migration and plan the perfect safari adventure for you and your family.

-- December – January: Calving season begins.
+• December – January: Calving season begins.
 The wildebeest gather on the grassy plains of the Southern Serengeti and Northern Ngorongoro Conservation in preparation for calving season.
 The lush grasses of this area feed the herd as it prepares for the newborn animals to come.

-- April to mid-June: The rut begins.
+• April to mid-June: The rut begins.
 As the rains in the Southern Serengeti come to an end, the great herd begins making its way north into the Central Serengeti.
 They move slowly, grazing as they go and tending to the young animals.
 During this trek north, mating season begins.
-Male wildebeest fight fiercely for their mates, even as they journey into the Western Corridor of the Serengeti and across the Grumeti River.
+Male wildebeest fight fiercely for their mates, even as they journey into the Western Corridor of the Serengeti and cross the Grumeti River.
 By early June, the herd has reached the Grumeti River, where they face a dangerous crossing in crocodile-infested waters.
 For many tourists, this is the best time to see the Great Migration!
 The drama of the Grumeti River crossing is a popular draw for many Serengeti safari packages.

-- Mid-June to November: River Crossing season continues.
+• Mid-June to November: River Crossing season continues.
 As the herd moves to the north of the Serengeti, they face river crossings at the Grumeti and Mara Rivers.
 By early August, the herds have crossed the Western Corridor’s Grumeti River and arrived at the Mara River, on the border of Tanzania and Kenya.
 Many animals will die during the dangerous crossing into Kenya’s Massai Mara Park, but the ones who survive graze across the border until they are ready to cross back into the Southern plains for the next calving season.

 Calving season is a favorite for many safari-goers.
-If you want to see the new calves before they begin their journey north, it is best to schedule a Serengeti tour package during the months of January, February, or March.
-However, if you want to see the great river crossings, talk to your guide about scheduling a safari between the months of May and August.
-This is a more popular time for safaris, however, and falls during peak tourist season.
-Although you may have to share the park with tourists, you will be able to experience the drama of the great river crossings as the herd navigates dangerous waters, crocodiles, and land predators.
+If you want to see the new calves before they begin their journey north, it is best to schedule a Serengeti tour package during January, February, or March.
+However, if you want to see the great river crossings, talk to your guide about scheduling a safari between May and August.
+During this period, thousands of wildebeests and zebras brave crocodile-infested waters - and thousands of tourists flock to the Serengeti to witness the drama of this exodus.

 Tanzania’s Serengeti is full of surprises, no matter what time of year you visit.
 The vast plains are teeming with life, making Serengeti safari packages a great first-time option for novice safari-goers.
 Plus, if you time your safari just right, you will experience the thrill of the Great Migration and the pounding of thousands of hooves as the wildebeest race across the landscape in search of new grazing areas for their young.